reflex-media/serverless-templates/api-lite/README.md

 ### Unit Test

-This template uses Mocha, Chai, and NYC test frameworks for unit testing.
+This template uses Jest test framework for unit testing.

-All test files exists in the `test` directory.
+All test files exist in the `tests/` directory.

 **Run test**